armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

     mountPath: /opt/clouddriver/lib/plugins
 ```

-Add the next configuration under **deploymentEnvironment**  on your config file.
+Add the next configuration under **deploymentEnvironment**  in your config file.

 - Update the `kubesvc-plugin` value to the Armory Agent Plugin Version that is compatible with your Armory Enterprise version.
 See the [compatibility matrix]({{< ref "armory-agent-quick#compatibility-matrix" >}}).